Neures-1158/labchart_txt_parser/README.md

 ## Contributors & Maintainers

-This project is maintained under the [NEURES Lab](https://github.com/Neures-1158) GitHub organization.
+This project is maintained under the [NEURES](https://github.com/Neures-1158) GitHub organization.

 Contributions from lab members, collaborators, and the wider community are very welcome.
 Please feel free to contribute by submitting issues or pull requests on GitHub.